lalmada1/Intro-to-Data-Science-Econ-4970/schedule.md

 If you find something confusing, let us know (likely others will find it confusing as well).

 * Schedule a Zoom call with your instructor and screen share to walk through issues
-* Post a question to the [course discussion board](https://watts-college.github.io/cpp-526-fall-2021/help/)
+* Post a question to the [course discussion board](https://lalmada1.github.io/Intro-to-Data-Science-Econ-4970/help/)
 * Request a walk-through and your instructor will provide examples and steps

 As a general rule of thumb, if you are stuck on the math or code for a problem, need clarification about what the question is asking, want to make sure you understand a formula, or are having similar issues then the help discussion page is the easiest and quickest way to get help.
-If you are confused about concepts or having a hard time even formulating your question, then virtual office hours are your best option.
+If you are confused about concepts or having a hard time even formulating your question, then office hours are your best option.

 <br>